Close

 Faculty Name

-Art Alina Pullinger
+Art Alina Pullinger / Stephanie Gibson

-Business and Computing Ailish Dunne
+Business and Economics Ailish Dunne

 Computing Sophie Scott

-Design and Technology Nosheen Yunis
+Design and Technology Joe James

 Drama Rachel Woolrych

-English Emma Brining
+English / Latin Emma Brining

 Library Chloe James

-Life Skills Manny Fernandez
+Life Skills Phil Evans

 Maths Audrey Aspland

-MFL Caroline Michel Sam King
+MFL Sam King

 Music Lizzie Hastings-Clarke

-Psychology and Sociology Amy Speechley
+Psychology Amy Speechley

 Science Greg Brennan